-Vasilis Ntziachristos – Biological imaging
+Vasilis Ntziachristos - Biological Imaging

-The Chair for Biological Imaging (CBI) at the Technical University of Munich (TUM) focuses on the development and propagation of in vivo imaging technology to read novel, previously invisible processes and disease biomarkers.
-Applications span from basic research and drug discovery to biological imaging and clinical translation for diagnostics, theranostics and treatment monitoring in key areas involving cancer and immunology.
-Strategically located within TranslaTUM and supported by the Institute for Biological and Medical Imaging (IBMI) at the Helmholtz Zentrum München, CBI connects basic research and clinical need and serves as an educational and translational unit in imaging technology and application.
-CBI integrates highly interdisciplinary skills, bridging mathematics, physics, engineering, chemistry, biology and medicine, and invests in key focus areas including developing new imaging devices and methods, advancing imaging and image reconstruction techniques, and developing in vivo imaging assays for reading pathophysiological disease parameters in vivo
+The Chair Biological Imaging (CBI) at the Technical University of Munich (TUM) focuses on the development and propagation of in vivo imaging technology to read novel, previously invisible processes and disease biomarkers.
+Applications span from basic research and drug discovery to biological imaging and clinical translation for diagnostics, theranostics, and treatment monitoring in key areas involving cancer and immunology.
+Strategically located within TranslaTUM and supported by the Institute of Biological and Medical Imaging (IBMI) at the Helmholtz Zentrum München, CBI connects basic research and clinical need and serves as an educational and translational unit in imaging technology and application.
+CBI integrates highly interdisciplinary skills, bridging mathematics, physics, engineering, chemistry, biology and medicine, and invests in key focus areas including developing new imaging devices and methods, advancing imaging and image reconstruction techniques, and developing in vivo imaging assays for reading pathophysiological disease parameters in vivo.

 One main focus of research activity is the development of multispectral optoacoustic tomography (MSOT), an optical imaging method that revolutionizes bio-optical imaging by dramatically lowering fundamental barriers to optical imaging, in particular the resolution and depth achieved.
-Supported by ERC awards and EU, DFG, BMBF and other agency funding, MSOT has now achieved unprecedented performance at the microscopic, mesoscopic and macroscopic levels, including in systems for human imaging.
+Supported by ERC awards and EU, DFG, BMBF and other agency funding, MSOT has now achieved unprecedented performance at the microscopic, mesoscopic and macroscopic levels, including systems for human imaging.
 Particular emphasis is placed on the development of multi-wavelength imaging and spectral analysis for identifying unique patho-physiological features of disease using label-free imaging of tissue oxygenation, angiogenesis, inflammation or metabolism, and on novel transgenic technologies for optoacoustic reporter genes, linking biological discovery to functional readings.

 Moreover, CBI research explores fluorescence molecular imaging for advancing surgical and endoscopic guidance.
 We already achieved the first clinical translation of a targeted fluorescent agent in ovarian cancer surgery in 2011 and are now working toward translating a larger number of agents and propagating this technology to a larger number of surgeries and endoscopies.